Huzaifa150921/Payroll_Manegement_System/README.md

-An project configured for a small organisation with PHP & mysql
+An project configured for a small organisation with PHP & mysql.
+Open Source HR and Payroll Software